Written by Eric Morris Jr

 EXERCISE IN THE MORNING:

 Exercising in the morning increases energy even better than a cup of coffee and can last the whole day.
 This doesn’t have to be extremely strenuous.
 You just want to get the blood and lymph fluid circulating and increase oxygenation.
 A walk, light jog, stretching or light to moderate resistance training will do the trick.
 If you feel up to a hardcore workout, that’s completely up to you.
 But just getting moving and breathing is all you need.
 Studies have shown that individuals who exercised around 7am as compared with those who exercised during afternoon or evening hours spent more time in the stages of deep sleep.
+Later morning exercise definitely has benefits as well.
 Combine this with sunlight through outdoor exercise and get even better circadian rhythm regulation which also promotes better sleep.

 If you want another added benefit, exercising in a fasted state (before eating breakfast) can help you burn about 20% more fat as your body will utilize stored fat for energy instead of newly consumed calories to fuel your workout.
 Just keep in mind that if you're worried about athletic performance then afternoon exercise may be better as strength, sprint speed and aerobic capacity is greater when your body temperature is at its highest (around late afternoon or early evening).
 But, if you just want to burn fat, naturally have increased energy and sleep well, then a morning workout is great for this.

 Oh, and try to avoid intense exercise at least 3 hours before bed.
 Exercise increases heart rate, body temperature and adrenaline.
 These are all things we want to reduce if we want a restorative night’s sleep.
 You definitely want to avoid producing adrenaline right before bed.